rust-lang/prev.rust-lang.org/en-US/community.md

 ### Topical channels

+These channels are of the wider Rust community, and are not moderated by the [moderation team][mod_team].

 - [#rust-bots][bots_irc] notifications about Rust from a selection of bots
 - [#rust-crypto][crypto_irc] is for discussion of cryptography in Rust
 - [#rust-embedded][embedded_irc] is for people doing embedded software in Rust